ColorInvert/data-structures-and-algorithms/python/docs/trees/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+Recursive function.
+Compare added value to root, and pick a path depending on if higher or lower. if something exists in one of those spaces already, recurse and do the same from the new location.
 ## Solution
 <!-- Show how to run your code, and examples of it in action -->
+Code is in binary_search_tree.py, and can be confirmed of fucntion via the use of pytest.